Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Introduction

+We start by investigating the classical regime within the framework of the ST nonlinear Schr\"odinger (NLS) equation.
+Numerical simulations reveal thermalization toward the ST RJ equilibrium state, in agreement with the predictions of the associated kinetic equation.
+Peculiar phenomena stemming from the UV behavior of the classical RJ distribution are illustrated and the limitations of the classical theory are discussed.
+To overcome these, we then start from the general quantum theory of light propagation in nonlinear media developed in~\cite{larre15} to derive a quantum version of the NLS formalism.
+In this way, we show that in the quantum regime the corresponding kinetic equation naturally describes relaxation toward the ST BE equilibrium distribution.

-Specifically, in this work we extend to the (2+1)D case the approach that was recently employed to study purely spatial 2D equilibrium systems~\cite{zanaglia24}, which permits a general understanding of the ST equilibrium properties of multimode guided waves.
-The analysis reveals different properties depending on the nature of the dispersion regime.
+The analysis of the equilibrium distributions reveals different properties depending on the nature of the dispersion regime.
 In the anomalous dispersion regime we show that, as the waveguide becomes highly multimode, the fundamental mode becomes macroscopically populated while its spectrum undergoes significant spectral narrowing, ultimately leading to a complete (2+1)D spatio-temporal condensation in the thermodynamic limit.
 On the other hand, in the normal dispersion regime we show that negative temperatures emerge as natural equilibrium states of ST thermalization.
-These states are characterized by a crossed hybrid nature: in the spatial domain the distribution is inverted, with high-order modes more populated than low-order modes; whereas in the time domain the low-frequency components (relative to the carrier frequency) are more populated than the high-frequency components.
-In this way, we show that the ST equilibrium distribution undergoes a phase transition to BE condensation at negative temperatures: the highest energy level becomes macroscopically populated at the carrier optical frequency by increasing the optical temperature above a negative critical value.
+These states are characterized by a crossed hybrid nature: in the spatial domain the distribution is inverted, with high-order modes more populated than low-order modes, whereas in the time domain the low-frequency components (relative to the carrier frequency) are more populated than the high-frequency components.
+By increasing the optical temperature above a negative critical value, we show that the ST equilibrium distribution undergoes a phase transition to BE condensation at negative temperatures.